 1. Can you take barley grass during pregnancy?

 Barley grass is a good source of B complex and K vitamins (6), all of which are essential during pregnancy.
 It is available in the form of a powder that can be dissolved in water and consumed.
 Go for a natural and organic variety.
+But before that, talk to your doctor about it.

 2. Can barley cause miscarriage?